 Horsehair worms are long (often over a foot (30 cm)) skinny parasites which are especially fond of infecting certain spiders and insects (especially the jumpy kinds like crickets, grasshoppers, katydids, and locusts).
 They mature and grow inside the insect's body.
-When they are ready to see the world, they somehow stimulate thirst on the part of their host.
-Once their host starts drinking, the worm emerges to spend the rest of its life in the water and to engage in sex.
-The host usually dies as a result.
+When they are ready to see the world, they send chemicals to the brain of the host.
+Normally, the host would be loathe to approach a body of water because of the potential for fish, frogs, and other predators; however, the brainwashing by the parasite convinces the host that it is thirsty and that approaching a pond or puddle is a good idea.
+Once the host starts drinking, the worm emerges to spend the rest of its life in the water and to engage in sex.
+The host is exhausted, underdeveloped, and malnourished as a result of its experience and usually (but not always) dies as a result.

 They are totally harmless to mammals.
 People sometimes see them in toilet bowls, draw erroneous conclusions, and become alarmed.
 However, what most likely happened is that someone probably flushed a cricket in the bowl, thus releasing the worm.